jonortega/font-char-list/README.md

 I was looking for a way to check the UTF values for some NerdFont icons, because the ones showing on their webpage weren't working.
 I came across [this](https://unix.stackexchange.com/questions/595756/how-to-list-all-supported-glyphs-of-a-given-font) page where someone posted the code for the script.
 It mentioned the name, so I looked it up and I found his GitHub repo.

 I just tweaked the script a little so it worked exactly as I wanted.
 I'm uploading it here so I can always go back to it.
-Also just in case someone finds it and can have a better explanation for what it does and how works.
+Also just in case someone finds it and can have a better explanation for what it does and how it works.

 ## Usage